Keksoj/tcp_echoer/README.md

 -   receive all words at once, or well, almost at once,
 -   log the receiving of each word, and for each word, spawn a task that:
-    -   sleeps for a randow time between 0 and 2 seconds
+    -   sleeps for a random time between 0 and 2 seconds
-    -   echo the word
+    -   echoes the word back to the client on the same TCP socket
     -   log the sending of each echoed word

+All echoing tasks would run simultaneously.
 This means that within 2 seconds, all words will be echoed in a random order.

 Meanwhile, the client: